Attorneys

 cree@lrclaw.com

-Practice Areas: Corporate Bankruptcy and Restructuring, Bankruptcy Litigation and Corporate Litigation
+Practice Areas: Corporate, Commercial and Bankruptcy Litigation

 Jen’s recent representations include: